SAP Appeal Process

 Tips for Students:

-• Be specific, acknowledge the circumstances that caused the student’s academic challenges.
+• Be specific, acknowledge the circumstances that caused the academic challenges.

 • Speak to each semester impacted by the circumstances.
 Provide dates when possible.